 In 2011, Beck first collaborated with Asheville, NC-based producer Andrew Schatzberg to record and release her debut EP The Weathermaker.
 Two years later, she launched a Kickstarter campaign to fund her sophomore album, Glass House in Outer Space.
-Recorded and produced once again by Schatzberg, the album includes 9 original songs with full-band arrangements and was released in January of 2014.
+Recorded and produced once again by Schatzberg, the album includes 9 original songs and was released in January of 2014.

 Beck is currently pursuing a Master’s degree in Jazz Studies/Vocal Performance at North Carolina Central University in Durham, North Carolina under the direction of jazz vocalist Lenora Helm Hammonds, program director Dr. Ira Wiggins, and artist-in-residence Branford Marsalis.
 She has performed with the acclaimed North Carolina Central University Vocal Jazz Ensemble since 2015, and appears on their sophomore album, Take Note (released 2017.)